6 places are taken, and this trip has now been filled

 the rocky promontory on which the castle sits at the edge of

 the North Sea.
-Then on down the coast for a lighthouse, and the magnificent grounds and gardens of Glamis Castle . . .
+Then on down the coast for the magnificent grounds and gardens of Glamis Castle . . .
 Highland cattle included.
 After crossing the River Tay we'll rejoin the coast at St. Andrews - yep, that St. Andrews - and point cameras at the town's

-The included dinner on the last night of our photography tour will feature an 'It's You!' presentation of clients in action by John.
+The included dinner on the last night of our photography tour will feature an 'It's You!' presentation of clients in action on this tour by John.
 Near Edinburgh airport, 2 nights

 Photo Tour Photographer/Leader:

 John Baker, Travel Images Photography Tours The preceding itinerary is a copyrighted work by John Baker Photographer LLC, and Travel Images Photography Tours